mRcSchwering/magic-soup/docs/index.md

 catalyze the reactions, and be regulated by molecules.
 Any reaction or transport happens only if energetically favourable.
 Below, I am defining the reaction $CO2 + NADPH \rightleftharpoons formiat + NADP$.
-Each molecule species is defined with a fictional standard Gibbs free energy of formation.
+Each molecule species is defined with a energy.

 ```python
 import torch